ROCm/omniperf/docs/conceptual/shader-engine.rst

        :ref:`normalization-unit <normalization-units>`.
 See note in
        :ref:`desc-l1i-sol` for more detail.

-     - Requests per normalization unit
+     - Requests per :ref:`normalization unit <normalization-units>`

    * - Cache Hit Rate

      - The percent of L1I requests that hit [#l1i-cache]_ on a previously loaded line the cache.
-Calculated as the ratio of the number of L1I requests that hit over the the number of all L1I requests.
+Calculated as the ratio of the number of L1I requests that hit over the number of all L1I requests.

      - Percent